Rinnegatamante/yoyoloader_vita/README.md

 YoYo Loader works by loading such ARMv7 executable in memory, resolving its imports with native functions and patching it in order to properly run.

+By doing so, it's basically as if we emulate a minimalist Android environment in which we run natively the executable as is.

 This enables to run potentially any game made with GameMaker Studio.

 ## What is supported